jerry-sky/personal-notebook/readme.md

-# Jerry Sky's personal notebook
+# Jerry Sky’s personal notebook

 *This notebook consists of all personal notes of Jerry Sky including those not related to programming or computer science.*